Emocoin (EMO) Price Hits $0.0017 on Top Exchanges

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Emocoin launched on April 30th, 2021.
+Emocoin’s genesis date was April 30th, 2021.
 Emocoin’s total supply is 21,000,000,000 tokens.
 Emocoin’s official Twitter account is @emo.coin and its Facebook page is accessible here.
-Emocoin’s official website is www.emo.network.
+Emocoin’s official message board is linktr.ee/emo.coin.
 The Reddit community for Emocoin is https://reddit.com/r/emocoin2 and the currency’s Github account can be viewed here.
-The official message board for Emocoin is linktr.ee/emo.coin.
+The official website for Emocoin is www.emo.network.

-It is usually not possible to purchase alternative cryptocurrencies such as Emocoin directly using U.S. dollars.
-Investors seeking to trade Emocoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Emocoin using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Emocoin directly using U.S. dollars.
+Investors seeking to trade Emocoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Emocoin using one of the exchanges listed above.

 Receive News & Updates for Emocoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Emocoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.